 Desil Galette.
 While he was always bad news, his behavior in Episode 13 proves that he is a real horror show when left unchecked.
 The fact that he imprisoned Yurin in an auto piloted mobile suit to forcibly make her fight for the UE doesn't help either.

 Imagine being chained to the cockpit of a UE mobile suit as an Ax-CrazyBlood Knight controls the functions of that mobile suit.
 Then, when you see your loved one fighting on the opposite side, the system controlled by the Blood Knight orders the mobile suit to open fire on your loved one.
 And all you could do is just watch in horror.
 That's exactly what happens to Yurin when Desil forced her to pilot the Farsha mobile suit in Episode 14.

 You thought Desil being an Ax-CrazyBlood Knightat the age of seven wasn't scary enough?
 Well, let's just say that in the Second Generation, HE GETS WORSE.

-Strangely enough, he gets even gets scarier in Memory of Eden for being RIGHT.
+Strangely enough, he's even gets scarier in Memory of Eden for being RIGHT.
 Verbally.
-He may be the load in season 2, but in Memory of Eden, he makes so many valid points calling out on Zeheart's behavior that you can't imagine him being the same butt monkey in season 2, but rather, he regains his old Generation One intelligence back again.
+He may be the load in Generation 2, but in Memory of Eden, he makes so many valid points in calling out on Zeheart's behavior that you can't imagine him being the same butt monkey in Generation 2, but rather, he regains his old Generation 1 intelligence back again.